shinabarger/investment-and-fire-calculator/README.md

 https://shinabarger.github.io/investment-and-fire-calculator/ is a single-file, static calculator that projects investment growth and compares it against your FIRE (Financial Independence, Retire Early) number, based on your expected monthly spend and safe withdrawal rate.

 ## Features
-- All inputs default to the medians as of July, 2026.
+- All inputs default to the loose median values as of July, 2026 for an individual living in the USA.
 You can adjust the values for your own personalized needs.
 - Bar graph stacking starting balance, contributions, and interest earned per year, with a dashed horizontal line marking your FIRE number.
 - Pie chart of starting balance vs. contributions vs. interest earned.
 - Year-by-year tabular data.